 The South Beach Diet

 1 of 8

 of the South Beach Diet you're on, you may occasionally find yourself tempted

+by favorite unhealthy, pre-diet foods.
 Even if you're in maintenance mode on Phase 3

 Beach Diet is not just a diet, it's a lifestyle, and sticking to the tenets of

 each Phase is the key to long-term success.
 That said, we all have our

 weaknesses, so if you find yourself eyeing something starchy, salty, fatty, or

 sugary, your best bet may be a South Beach Diet–friendly "swap."

 Swap Potato Chips with Pita Chips

 enjoy some baked whole-wheat tortilla chips with our Creamy Tex-Mex Bean Dip.
 On Phase 1?
-Skip the healthy chips and enjoy your healthy dip with
+Skip the chips altogether and enjoy your healthy dip with